nitin42/animate-components/docs/api.md

 import { FadeIn } from 'animate-components';
 ```

-To use animation name (represent the keyframe rules) in `<Merge />` component or for any other use cases, this follows camelCase convention.
+To use animation name (keyframe rules) in `<Merge />` component or for any other use cases, this follows camelCase convention.

 ```javascript
 import { fadeIn } from 'animate-components';